How to fix ‘my Mac won’t update’ issue

 If the problem is not with Apple’s network, it might be with yours.
 Having a volatile WiFi connection could easily be the reason behind the macOS installation couldn’t be completed error.
-Luckily, it’s easy to test:
+Luckily, there are great tools to fix this.

 Restart the update and your Mac